 Speaking of you sensitive skin folks and sun protection, you may find that even current chemical sunscreens irritate your delicate skin.

-According to the EWG sunscreen guide, mineral sunscreen is the healthiest and safest choice for everyone (including the coral reefs!).
+According to the EWG sunscreen guide, mineral sunscreen is the healthiest and safest choice for everyone.
 We agree.

 But a fragrance-free mineral sunscreen is especially important if you have easily irritated skin.
 Opt for a zinc oxide sunscreen, like Babo Botanicals Clear Zinc Sunscreen Lotion SPF 30.
 Our unique, clear formula is made with skin-soothing certified organic oils.